HassanBinHaroon/GroundingDINO-Inference/README.md

 # GroundingDINO-Inference
-This project represents a GroundingDINO Inference (zero-shot object detection) procedure.
+This project represents a GroundingDINO Inference (zero-shot object detection) procedure with both methods (CLI and Script).
 This implementation will help the reader to know the sequence of commands and exemplifying commands for running a quick zero-shot object detection.
+Additionally, the reader may get insight into code (script) execution.
 This is the Google Colab implementation and has some prerequisites for the complete execution of the script.

 Prerequisite:
 The user would need a folder that should be uploaded on the drive.
 The link to the folder is https://drive.google.com/drive/folders/1ctzsamgcgQ9OpxclnNlj7iLYsbbbh2R3?usp=share_link.
 The user needs to download that folder and upload it to the drive.